 Medora is a tiny town located in the state of Indiana.
 With a population of 629 people and just one neighborhood, Medora is the 377th largest community in Indiana.
-Much of the housing stock in Medora was built prior to World War II, making it one of the older and more historic towns in the country.
+Medora has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 A relatively large number of people in Medora telecommute to their jobs.
 Overall, about 14.10% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.